What is life without good food? Inspired by home cooking and travel, I create easy recipes for the everyday.

 - Chopped nuts

-This bean stew is the perfect meal to comfort you a cold and wet day.
+This bean stew is the perfect meal to comfort you on a cold and wet day.
 It also works deliciously in warmer weather along with a shepherd's salad and hoppy craft ale.

 |Cook time||Ready in||Yields|